Bank Indonesia: Organization

 The bank is led by the board of governors, comprising the governor, a senior deputy governor and at between four and seven deputy governors.

-The governor and deputy governors serve a five-year term, and are eligible for re-election for a maximum of two terms.
+The governor and deputy governors serve a five-year term, and are eligible for re-election for a maximum of three terms.
 The governor and senior deputy governor are nominated and appointed by the president, with approval from the DPR.
 Deputy governors are nominated by the governor and appointed by the president, with approval of the DPR.
 The president has no power to dismiss a member of the board, except when a board member voluntarily resigns, is permanently disabled, or is proven guilty of criminal offence.
 The senior deputy governor acts as governor in the case of the latter's office vacancy.

 The Board of Governors Meeting is the bank's highest decision-making forum.
 It is held at least once a month to decide on general policy on monetary affairs, and at least once a week to evaluate policy implementation or to decide on other strategic and principle policy.